RTÉ cancels future plans with broadcaster Sean O’Rourke over golfing dinner

 Mr O’Rourke was one of the 81 guests at the event which has led to the resignation of several politicians.

-There was speculation that he was going to take the slot currently occuped by the Saturday with Cormac Ó hEadhra programme.
+The announcement came before RTÉ’s autumn radio launch which is due to take place on Wednesday.

-Mr O’Rourke said that having spent many years presenting programmes in which public figures were being called to account, he would now have to hold himself to account for having attended the dinner potentially in breach of public health Covid-19 guidelines.
+Mr O’Rourke acknowledged that having spent many years presenting programmes in which public figures were being called to account, he too would have to account for having attended the dinner potentially in breach of public health Covid-19 guidelines.

 Mr O’Rourke retired as the host of the Today with Sean O’Rourke programme on reaching the age of 65 in April.